 Annual Convention Committee

-The Annual Convention Committee (ACC) establishes and, in association with the office staff, organizes and conducts effective scientific and educational meetings.
-The ACC also works with the Continuing Medical Education Committee to develop convention programs that meet the scientific, educational, and professional needs of the AIUM membership.
+The Annual Convention Committee (ACC) establishes and, in association with the office staff and the AIUM's communities and interest groups, organizes and conducts effective scientific and educational meetings.
+The ACC also works with the Ad Hoc Continuing Medical Education Committee to develop convention programs that meet the scientific, educational, and professional needs of the AIUM membership.

-The Bioeffects Committee evaluates research reports on the biological effects of ultrasound and provides information to the AIUM membership on matters relating to the biological effects, especially when these relate to the safety of clinical ultrasound.
+The Bioeffects Committee provides information to the AIUM membership on matters relating to the biological effects of ultrasound, especially when these matters related to the safety of clinical ultrasound.
+A primary responsibility is to evaluate research reports on biological effects.
 In addition to the elected AIUM members, this committee includes resource members from federal agencies and external organizations.

 Clinical Standards Committee

-The Constitution Committee bears responsibility for resolving internal contradictions in the AIUM Constitution and any apparent contradictions between policies expressed in the constitution and proposed practices.
+The Constitution Committee bears continuing responsibility for resolving internal contradictions in the Constitution and updating the Constitution to fit with proposed practices of the AIUM.

 Dean Nakomoto, MD, Vice Chair

-The CME Committee develops the policies and procedures for the review and approval of AMA Category I continuing medical education credit.
-The committee is responsible for maintaining the procedures and records as required by the ACCME to ensure retention of this privilege and authority.
+The Continuing Medical Education (CME) Ad Hoc Committee develops the policies and procedures for the review and approval of AMA PRA Category 1 continuing medical education credits.
+The committee is responsible for maintaining the procedures and records as required by the Accreditation Council for Continuing Medical Education (ACCME) to ensure retention of this privilege and authority and is integrated into many other AIUM committees to provide feedback and to enhance and optimize learning by all participants in AIUM educational activities.

-Communities of Practice are composed of the leadership of AIUM's formally recognized communities.
-A community includes all AIUM members with an interest in a particular ultrasound application.
-AIUM members may affiliate with as many communities as they choose.
-The communities' responsibilities are to:
+Communities and interest groups include all AIUM members with an interest in a particular ultrasound application, specialty area, or topic.
+AIUM members may affiliate with as many communities and interest groups as they choose.
+The responsibilities of the leadership of the communities and interest groups are to:

 - Interface with the Annual Convention Committee to